MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-fully-managed-enroll.md

 - highpri
 ---

-# Set up Intune enrollment of Android Enterprise fully managed devices
+# Set up enrollment for Android Enterprise fully managed devices

-Use the *Android Enterprise fully managed device* solution with Microsoft Intune to enroll and manage corporate-owned devices that are associated with a single user.
-These types of devices are intended for work and not personal use.
+Set up the *Android Enterprise fully managed device* solution in Microsoft Intune to enroll and manage corporate-owned devices.
+A fully managed device is associated with a single user and is intended for work, not personal use.
 As an Intune admin, you can manage the whole device and enforce policy controls that aren't available with Android Enterprise work profile, such as:

 - Allow app installation from Managed Google Play only.
 - Block users from uninstalling managed apps.
 - Prevent users from factory resetting devices.

 You and your device users can initiate enrollment by entering or scanning an enrollment token during device setup.
-This article describes the prerequisites for enrollment, how to create enrollment profiles and tokens, and how to enroll devices.
+This article describes the prerequisites for enrollment and how to create enrollment profiles and tokens.
+At the end of this article, you will be ready to enroll devices.

 ## Step 1: Prerequisites
 Complete these prerequisites to ensure a successful enrollment.